TunnelVision80/Module4/README.md

 Would you like to know more about how Node.js and Express can be used in a specific type of project?

+## // look for: what's the defference between using .send and .json

+.send(data)

+Can send strings, objects, buffers, or arrays.
+Automatically detects the content type (e.g., text/plain for strings, application/json for objects).
+If you pass an object, Express will internally convert it to JSON before sending.

+.json(data)

+Specifically sends JSON data.
+Ensures that the Content-Type header is set to application/json.
+Only works with objects or arrays (not strings).

+## C.R.U.D - Restful API's
+Create - Post
+Read - Get
+Update - Put/Patch
+Delete - Delete

+## Middleware ia provided
+Built-in Middleware - (Comes with Express)
+Third-Party Middleware - (Installed via npm) cookie - parser Custom Middleware - (User-defined) base - middleware